A Step to Decouple Optimization in 3DGS: Preparation for Decoupled Attribute Regularization

-Another related phenomenon is the dead primitives or more reallocated primitives (see Sec.\ref{sec::results_analysis}).
-The comparison between GS1 and GS3 in Table~\ref{tab::vanilla_3dgs_sparse} (or can be found in Sec.~\ref{sec::all_results}) shows that more dead primitives caused by Adam (0.232m vs. 0.048m).
-A natural conjecture is that when the update step, in a certain viewpoint, encourages primitives to become dead primitives, the implicit update accelerates this process, thereby producing more dead primitives.
-We provide some comparative experiments in Sec.~\ref{sec::all_results}.
-(1) MC2 vs. MC3 in Sec.~\ref{sec::all_results}, comparing the original 3DGSMCMC with Sparse Adam against the original 3DGSMCMC with Sparse Adam + AIU.
+Another related phenomenon is the emergence of dead primitives and the increase in reallocated primitives (see Sec.\ref{sec::results_analysis}).
+The comparison between GS1 and GS3 in Table~\ref{tab::vanilla_3dgs_sparse}, with full results provided in Appendix Sec.~\ref{sec::all_results}, shows that Adam produces more dead primitives than Sparse Adam (0.232M vs. 0.048M).
+A natural conjecture is that when the update step, from a certain viewpoint, encourages primitives to become dead primitives, the implicit update accelerates this process, thereby producing more dead primitives.
+We provide several comparative experiments in Appendix Sec.~\ref{sec::all_results}.
+(1) MC2 vs. MC3 in Appendix Sec.~\ref{sec::all_results}, comparing the original 3DGSMCMC with Sparse Adam against the original 3DGSMCMC with Sparse Adam + AIU.
 (2) Similar comparisons can be found in GS3 and GS4, examining the effect of AIU on dead primitives when Sparse Adam is applied after densification ends.
 We observe that using AIU results in additional dead primitives.
-(3) Figure~\ref{plot:realoccated_primitives} likewise shows that adding AIU leads to more reallocated primitives during the densification stage of 3DGSMCMC.
+(3) Figure~\ref{plot:realoccated_primitives} likewise shows that adding AIU leads to more reallocated primitives during the densification stage of 3DGS-MCMC.
 For certain scenes, such as Kitchen, the corresponding reconstruction quality decreases, further reflecting the increased number of dead primitives.
 This also indicates that the phenomenon is not part of a normal optimization process; in Sec.~\ref{sec::results_analysis}, we relate this behavior to over-effective regularization.
-(4) The comparison between MC6 and MC7 in Sec.~\ref{sec::all_results} similarly shows that adding AIU after densification produces additional dead primitives as well; note that in our application RSR is only added during densification.
-(5) When training MaskGaussion with AdamW-GS, MaskGaussion will not suffer from the quality risk.
+(4) The comparison between MC6 and MC7 in Appendix Sec.~\ref{sec::all_results} similarly shows that adding AIU after densification produces additional dead primitives as well; note that in our application RSR is only added during densification.
+(5) When training MaskGaussian with AdamW-GS, MaskGaussian will not suffer from the quality risk.